TSSAA establishes new regions, districts

 The 2020 playoffs have just kicked off and the 20-21 basketball season has yet to tip off, but high school teams across the state now know who they will be competing against a year from now.

-The Tennessee Secondary School Athletic Association revealed its district and region re-alignments Friday.
-Schools have until next Thursday’s Board of Control meeting to appeal where it’s been placed.
+The Tennessee Secondary School Athletic Association revealed its district and region re-alignments last Friday.
+Schools have until tomorrow’s Board of Control meeting to appeal their placement.

-A look at where Wilson Central football and basketball teams (baseball and softball teams will be in the same districts as basketball) are likely to play for the next two school years beginning in the fall of 2021:
+A look at where West Wilson County football and basketball teams (baseball and softball teams will be in the same districts as basketball) are likely to play for the next two school years beginning in the fall of 2021:

-FOOTBALL Class 2AWatertown will remain in Region 4 and retain rivals East Robertson, Trousdale County and Westmoreland while adding Harpeth and Whites Creek.
-Jackson County has moved up at its request and Cascade is moving south to Region 5.
-The Purple Tigers’ first-round playoff opponents will continue to come from the Chattanooga area-based Region 3.

 As expected, Green Hill will join neighboring rival Mt.
 Juliet and Wilson Central in Region 5 as the Hawks become playoff-eligible for the first time.
 They will be joined by Nashville’s Hillsboro and Hunters Lane and Gallatin’s Station Camp and, from the east, White County.
 Their opening playoff opponents will come from Region 6 to the south, including Columbia, Franklin County (which won’t be eligible next year due to a recent fight with Shelbyville), Lincoln County, Nolensville, Page and Spring Hill.